 Summer Sessions 2022

 NYU Shanghai offers two 6-week summer sessions in 2022.
-In each summer session, students have the opportunity to take courses in English covering a range of subject from Business to Computer Science to Social Science and Humanities.
+In each summer session, students have the opportunity to take courses in English covering a range of subjects from Business to Computer Science to Social Science and Humanities.
 Additionally, intensive Chinese language courses are offered that give students the opportunity to improve their Chinese language skills.
-Students may take up to 8 credits per session.
+Students may take up to 8 credits per six-week session.
+In summer 2022, both Session 1 and Session 2 classes will be online only.

 Eligibility & Application Instructions